 The pharmacy switch is the company that routes your claim, based on the BIN number and PCN number, to the correct insurance company, and then routes the response back to your pharmacy.
-It's kind of like the air traffic controller, directing incoming and outgoing traffic.
+It's kind of like the air traffic controller for pharmacy claims processing, directing incoming and outgoing traffic.

 This illustration from McKesson does a great job visualizing what happens to a pharmacy claim after you hit 'Send.'

 Oftentimes, we don't give the switch much thought, but it's actually an important decision that can affect your bottomline.

 Here, we'll look at some top considerations when choosing your pharmacy switch.

 Switches charge between around 5 cents and 7 cents per claim, for pharmacy claims processing.
 For a pharmacy doing, for example, 3000 prescriptions per month (and running 5000 claims, to account for rejections), that cost different would amount to about $1200 per year; I don't know about you, but I don't personally want to just give an extra $1200 away on top of my other claims fees, DIR fees, and shrinking margins.

 Bottom line - take a look at what they charge compared to their competitors and determine if what they charge is worth it.

 Master the future of medical writing and communications

 Pre and Post Edits (PPE) help to screen your claim before it actually goes to the insurance company.
 In doing so, it can catch a lot of errors that might come back to you in the form of a chargeback, and it also protects you from a regulatory perspective as well.